UCSB-AMPLab/telar-docs/docs/2-workflows/1-github-web.md

 1. Add additional content layers
 2. Add glossary terms
+3. Customize your homepage (edit `index.md` in the repository root)
-3. Polish until your story shines
+4. Polish until your story shines

+{: .tip }
+> **Customize Your Homepage**
+> Edit `index.md` to change your welcome message, section headings, or remove the demo notice.
+See the [Home Page Customization Guide](/docs/customization/home-page/) for details.

 ## Next Steps